 If you are populating your first home aquarium, you will be looking for interesting fish to include.
-While guppies and gold fish are popular options for beginners, you might be looking for something a little more interesting to look at – and Betta fish are a fun, colorful option to go for.
-Betta fish have proven to be a great choice for both beginners and expert fish keepers alike.
+While guppies and goldfish are popular options for beginners, you might be looking for something a little more interesting to look at – and Betta fish are a fun, colorful option to go for.
+Betta fish have proven to be a great choice for both beginners and expert fishkeepers alike.
 One thing that many people want to know about their newly acquired Betta fish is whether or not they sleep and if they really need time to rest.
 And you might be quite surprised by the answer.

 Do Betta fish sleep?
 Yes, Betta fish do sleep.
-While Betta fish need a decent amount of sleep on a daily basis, they do it quite differently to humans.
+While Betta fish need a decent amount of sleep on a daily basis, they do it quite differently from humans.
 When sleeping, Betta fish are actually just inactive.
 They stop swimming and will find a spot on the bottom of the tank to rest, or simply float in place, saving energy.
 A sleeping Betta fish may appear to be dead.

 If you have taken the plunge and got yourself a Betta fish, you have made a good choice.
 And you are at just the right place to find out everything you need to know to keep your new fish healthy and happy.
 Before you introduce any new Betta fish to your aquarium, you should take some time to gain an understanding of the sleep requirements and patterns of Betta fish and how to cater to their unique sleep needs.
-To learn more about why and how Betta fish sleep, keep reading – I have included some great nuggets of information below to help you get started.
+To learn more about why and how Betta fish sleep, keep reading – I have included some great nuggets of the information below to help you get started.

 When Do Betta Fish Sleep?

 If you don’t know when your fish needs to sleep, chances are that you won’t be able to provide a comfortable living environment.
 Many new Betta fish owners wonder when their fish get the most amount of sleep.
 While a Betta fish can sleep during the day if it needs to, it does most of its sleeping at night.
-Betta fish are quite active during the day with swimming, feeding and doing what fish do.
+Betta fish are quite active during the day by swimming, feeding, and doing what fish do.
 At night, it sleeps.
 They are prone to daytime naps too – so don’t become distressed if you notice your Betta fish sleeping during the afternoon.
 That being said, most people tend to be unaware that their Betta fish sleep and that is because most of the time, they are sleeping at the very same time.

-You might find that if you turn off the lights or close the blinds, the Betta fish assume it is night time and go into their “sleep” phase.
+You might find that if you turn off the lights or close the blinds, the Betta fish assume it is nighttime and go into their “sleep” phase.
 For this reason, many people install a timer on their fish tank lighting – to enable their Betta fish to enjoy a regular sleep cycle.